rdp/open-source-how-to-popularize-your-project/README.md

     you pay this, otherwise free [like "do you make enough money? pay this, otherwise pay this]" or "charge for business use" or what not

-In the end, it seems that if you just do it as a passion project
+In the end, it seems that if you just do it as a passion project, free forever

     1) you won't have as much time to work on it (since you gotta work your day job too)
     2) you'll probably, most likely, assuming you're human,